saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 observations with high standardized residuals or cook’s distance and determine if those observations have a significant effect on our model.
-Lastly, we will need to find the VIF factor for each of our final predictors to see if there is any collinearity between them.
+Lastly, we will need to find the VIF factor for each of our final predictors to see if there is any multicollinearity between them.
 A VIF greater than 10 would require us to explore possible ways to mitigate interactions between variables or consider dropping predictors are are too heavily